 Clearwater were commissioned by the Institute of Food Research to be their design compliance managers, Clerk of Works and commissioning mangers for the building services within the new Quadram Institute building.

 The project is located on the Norwich Research Park and comprises Containment Level 2 and Containment Level 3 laboratories, Clinical Trials facility and one of Europe’s largest Endoscopy departments, offices and patient facilities.
-The building design incorporates many carbon reduction technologies such as roof mounted, photovoltaic panels and a 400kW reversible ground source heat pumps system.
+The building design incorporates many carbon reduction technologies such as roof mounted, photovoltaic panels and a 400kW reversible ground source heat pump system.

-As part of the commissioning management position, Clearwater has provided a continuous on site presence to implement the commissioning procedures for the MEP services.
-Furthermore, we have acted as witness to the functionality of the systems, validating that the outcomes match the requirements set out within the original design documentation.
+As part of the commissioning management position, Clearwater provided a continuous on site presence to implement the commissioning procedures for the MEP services.
+Furthermore, we acted as witness to the functionality of the systems, validating that the outcomes match the requirements set out within the original design documentation.